The Big Shot (1937 film): Production

 During production the title of the film was Take the Heir.

 Reception

 The Film Daily gave the film a positive review, stating that the "High content of laughs and able performances mark pleasing comedy".
+They went on to say that Killy's direction maximized the performances, while applauding the camera work of Nicholas Musuraca.Motion Picture Daily was also positive, praising Edward Killey's direction and calling the film amusing, but felt the plot had several interesting twists.

+Motion Picture Herald addressed its comments to potential exhibitors and noted that the film was previewed with the musical comedy, New Faces of 1937.
+The result was The Big Shots "comedy edge was blunted a bit, which suggests that it should be presented as companion piece to a more serious feature."
+They described the film as a "sometimes exciting and lively comedy, [and] sometimes it seems to be quite a lot to do about nothing."

-They went on to say that Killy's direction maximized the performances, while applauding the camera work of Nicholas Musuraca.
-Harrison's Reports was less flattering, calling it "mildly amusing", and commenting that it was slow-moving and that the plot was less than believable.
-They did compliment Kibbee on his performance.
+Harrison's Reports called it "mildly amusing", and commented that it was slow-moving and that the plot was less than believable.
+They complimented Kibbee on his performance.
 Modern Screen also felt it was "mildly diverting", and while they thought the concept was amusing, they were less than pleased with the screenplay, and felt that Cora Witherspoon's performance was poor.
-Motion Picture Daily was slightly more positive, also calling the film amusing, but felt the plot had several interesting twists, and praised Edward Killey's direction.